 As an example of some evidence we’ve accumulated, a German study looked at 78 inpatients who’d had a total knee replacement (TKA).
 They were receiving normal rehab therapy.

 Firstly, the researchers randomly split them into two groups.
-One group received an extra sham treatment.
-The other received additional micro-electric current treatment.
+One group received an extra sham protocol.
+The other received additional micro-electric current protocol.
 Both had similar scores for their functioning at the start of the trial.

 Secondly, they found that, after three months, the microcurrent group’s total function score was much higher than the control group’s.

-These results suggested that rehabilitation therapists should use microcurrent therapy early on as a part of the usual rehabilitation treatment after TKA.
+These results suggested that rehabilitation therapists should use microcurrent therapy early on as a part of the usual rehabilitation protocol after TKA.

 Since then, thousands of such patients have used it successfully.